 - Grass cutting within the 30 mph zone and on playing fields

 - Street furniture including bins, dog bins, seats and Notice Boards

 - Street Lights - see Street lighting section for list of Parish maintained streets

 - Christmas Lights from 1st December at Barlby Road (Barlby Bridge), York Road and East View (Barlby) and Sand Lane/Cliffe Road (Osgodby)

-- Support for local Community Groups and Events
+- Support for local Community Groups

 - Produce a quarterly Parish Magazine